wzhan366/ajaxWithRealTimeDeviceReading/README.md

 url(r'^realtime/$', disply_1.views.realtime_data_api, name='realtime'), #add this line in urls.py setting
 ```

-As the code shows, Django will dump data to URL [./realtime/] using Json format.
+As the code shows, Django will dump data to URL [I'm an inline-style link](./realtime/) using Json format.

 ###Second, Front
 Since we alreay know the source and datatype, then the job is super easy for us to process at Front.
 Here's the code to do so.